lawrennd/snippets/_ml/includes/matrix-factorization.md

 \subsection{Steepest Descent Algorithm}

-In the steepest descent algorithm we aim to minimize the objective function by subtacting the gradient of the objective function from the parameters.
+\notes{In the steepest descent algorithm we aim to minimize the objective function by subtacting the gradient of the objective function from the parameters.}

 \subsection{Initialisation}

-To start with though, we need initial values for the matrix
+\notes{To start with though, we need initial values for the matrix
 $\mathbf{U}$ and the matrix $\mathbf{V}$.
-Let's create them as `pandas` data frames and initialise them randomly with small values.
+Let's create them as `pandas` data frames and initialise them randomly with small values.}

 \setupcode{import numpy as np}